ryanamcgill/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hello!
 I am currently searching for Ph.D. positions in Electrical Engineering starting in Fall 2020.
-Right now I am pursuing my B.E. in Computer Engineering at Auburn University where I work as an undergraduate research assistant for Dr. Mark Adams in the Sensors, Transducers, Optics, RF, and MEMS (STORM) Lab.
+Right now I am pursuing a B.E. in Computer Engineering at Auburn University where I work as an undergraduate research assistant for Dr. Mark Adams in the Sensors, Transducers, Optics, RF, and MEMS (STORM) Lab.

 While at Auburn, I have been able to assist on many projects ranging from quantum key distribution on a nano-satellite to radar vulnerability testing.
-For graduate school, I am interested in working with microelectronics, specifically in the fields of optoelectronics and quantum devices.
-I am interested in these as they open up the door for faster ICs and unique sensing capabilities among many other cool applications!
+For graduate school, I am interested in working with quantum electronics, specifically with optics and photonics.
+This area of technology is helping usher in next generation electronics, and I want to be a part of a program that is capable of bringing this change.

 This past summer I was in Boston as a research intern at MIT Lincoln Laboratory.
 Here I analyzed the impact of large wind farms on air surveillance radar as a project from the Department of Defense.
 While there, me and a few other interns came up with a new architecture for American Sign Language translation which received laboratory funding to continue development at the university level.